DigiHold/DigiBlocks/readme.txt

 2. **Settings**: Configure what you need.

 == Changelog ==

+= 1.0.4 -  =
+* Added: Max Width field for the Heading block
+* Added: Position panel with settings to allow relative, absolute or fixed positioning with orientation fields
+* Added: Transform panel with settings like Rotate, Offset, Scale, which allow you to create unique design
+* Added: More Animations
+* Added: Margins fields for the Icon Box block to control title and content margin
+* Tweak: Many improvements for the Heading block
+* Tweak: Many improvements for the Text block
+* Tweak: Many improvements for the Container block
+* Tweak: Many improvements for the Column block
+* Tweak: Better Units selection design
+* Tweak: Better Typography UX
+* Tweak: Animations now only load the required JS dynamically instead of all animations
+* Tweak: Better panels organization

 = 1.0.3 - October 21, 2025 =
 * Added: Settings and tab needed for new AI Image feature